Christine Goodair’s February Fitness Challenge 2015March 11, 2015

-In February of this year, Christine Goodair took to the pool for her very first February Fitness Challange.
+In February of this year, Christine Goodair took to the pool for her very first February Fitness Challenge.
 Here she tells us what it’s all about, how she got on and most importantly… would she do it again?

-A couple of years ago, I read Verity Dobbie’s article on the February Fitness Challenge in her Swimming Times Masters column and thought I would quite like to give it a go myself.
+A couple of years ago, I read Verity Dobbie’s article on the February Fitness Challenge in her Swimming Times column and thought I would quite like to give it a go myself.

 It aims to promote health and wellbeing by encouraging swimmers to maximise their workout frequency and yardage (mileage for us Brits!) during the month of February.

 Looking back at the statistics for 2014, I was impressed to find that 289 swimmers contributed to the following figures:

 - Total mileage swum: 9,455

 In each age group there were some exceptional records.

 In the women’s 55-59 years category, the distance swum was 460,100 yards, and in the 85-89 years age group it was 123,300 yards.

 Out of the 289 entrants who took part, 12 people completed over 100,000 yards.
 The majority of swimmers, both men and women, were aged 45-59 and 30 participants succeeded in swimming on all 28 days of February